 This charter is obsolete.
 It was written in 2004 and no longer represents how the WHATWG operates.
-For a more up to date description read Working Mode and the FAQ.
+For a more up to date description read Working Mode, FAQ, and Policies.
 The text below remains solely for the historical record.

 Software developers are increasingly using the Web to deploy their applications.
 User Agents serve as front ends for server-based applications, and W3C technologies — including HTML, CSS and DOM — are often used to build user interfaces to these applications.
 Along with ECMAScript, these technologies provide a foundation for Web applications.